Bruno Freire

 What is Time Decay?
 How do we translate metrics across leagues?
 Subjects of upcoming posts...

-P.S.: The work mentioned in this text was developed by Amod Sahasrabudhe, Gabriel Reis, João Lucas, Hugo Rios, Marc Garnica and me.
+P.S.: The work mentioned in this text was developed by Amod Sahasrabudhe, Gabriel Reis, João Lucas, Hugo Rios, Marc Garnica and myself.